SN 2022vqz: A Peculiar Subluminous Type Ia Supernova with Prominent Early Excess Emission: Abstract

 \section{Abstract}

-We present extensive photometric and spectroscopic observations of a peculiar type Ia supernova (SN Ia) 2022vqz.
-It shares many similarities with the SN 2002es-like SNe Ia, such as low luminosity (i.e., $M_{B,\rm max}=-18.11\pm0.16$ mag) and moderate post-peak decline rate (i.e., $\Delta m_{15,B}=1.33\pm0.11$ mag).
-The nickel mass synthesized in the explosion is estimated as $0.20\pm0.04~{\rm M}_\odot$ from the bolometric light curve, which is obviously lower than normal SNe~Ia.
-SN~2022vqz is also characterized by a slow expanding ejecta, with Si~II velocities persisting around 7000 km s$^{-1}$ since 16 days before the peak, which is unique among all known SNe Ia.
-While all these properties imply a less energetic thermonuclear explosion that should leave considerable amount of unburnt materials, however, absent signature of unburnt carbon in the spectra of SN~2022vqz is puzzling.
-A prominent early peak is clearly detected in the $c$- and $o$-band light curves of ATLAS and in the $gr$-band data of ZTF within days after the explosion.
-Possible mechanisms for the early peak are discussed, including sub-Chandrasekhar mass double detonation model and interaction of SN ejecta with circumstellar material (CSM).
-We found both models face some difficulties in replicating all aspects of the observed data.
-As an alternative, we propose a hybrid CONe white dwarf as progenitor of SN 2022vqz which can simultaneously reconcile the tension between low ejecta velocity and absence of carbon.
-We further discuss the diversity of 02es-like objects and possible origins of different scenarios.
+We present extensive photometric and spectroscopic observations of the peculiar Type Ia supernova (SN~Ia) 2022vqz.
+It shares many similarities with the SN 2002es-like Type Ia supernovae (SNe~Ia), such as low luminosity ($M_{B,\rm max}=-18.11\pm0.16$ mag) and moderate post-peak decline rate ($\Delta m_{15,B}=1.33\pm0.11$ mag).
+The nickel mass synthesised in the explosion is estimated as $0.20\pm0.04~{\rm M}_\odot$ from the bolometric light curve, which is obviously lower than that of normal SNe~Ia.
+SN~2022vqz is also characterised by slowly expanding ejecta, with Si~II velocities persisting around 7000~km~s$^{-1}$ since 16 days before peak brightness, unique among all known SNe~Ia.
+While all of these properties imply a lower-energy thermonuclear explosion that should leave a considerable amount of unburnt materials, the absent signature of unburnt carbon in spectra of SN~2022vqz is puzzling.
+A prominent early peak is clearly detected in the ATLAS $c$- and $o$-band light curves and in the ZTF $gr$-band data within days after the explosion.
+Possible mechanisms for the early peak are discussed, including the sub-Chandrasekhar-mass double-detonation model and interaction of SN ejecta with circumstellar material.
+We find that both models face some difficulties in replicating all aspects of the observed data.
+As an alternative, we propose a hybrid C-O-Ne white dwarf as the progenitor of SN 2022vqz; it can simultaneously reconcile the tension between low ejecta velocity and the absence of carbon.
+We further discuss the diversity of SN 2002es-like objects and their origin in the context of different scenarios.